Are you suffering with any of these…?

 However, despite all the talk about gut permeability, we are effectively full of body barriers and others can become ‘leaky’ too.
 Think of the blood-brain barrier, lungs, your external skin etc. My approach to this is really about strengthening the body barriers per se, because you can bet your bottom dollar that if the gut is leaky, the integrity of other body barriers will also be in question.

 Do you have eczema or other form of allergic dermatitis, for example?
 How about allergic asthma or rhinitis?
 What about anxiety, brain fog or migraine too?
 We do know that multiple sensitivity and autoimmune disorders are definitely related to hyper-permeability too.
+In fact, we now also know that the higher your antibodies to, say, zonulin or occludin on leaky gut tests (Cyrex 2, for example), the higher your risk of AI diseases developing.

 Anyway, I could witter on all day about one of my fave subjects, but, thankfully for you, I won’t!